Falkland Islands wolf: History

-The first recorded sighting was by Capt.
-John Strong in 1690.
-Captain Strong took one of the animals on his ship, but during the voyage back to Europe the creature became frightened by the firing of the ship's cannon and jumped overboard.
+The first recorded sighting of a Falkland Islands wolf was by Captain John Strong in 1690.
+Captain Strong took one on his ship.
+However, during the voyage back to Europe, it became frightened by the firing of the ship's cannon and jumped overboard.
 Louis Antoine de Bougainville, who established the first settlement in the Falkland Islands termed it a loup-renard ("wolf-fox").
-The name "warrah" is an anglicised approximation of the term aguará (meaning "fox" in Guaraní, a Native American language), because of its similarity to the maned wolf (aguará guazú).

 When Charles Darwin visited the islands in 1833 he found the species present in both West and East Falkland and tame.
-However, at the time of his visit the animal was already very rare on East Falkland, and even on West Falkland its numbers were declining rapidly.
-By 1865, it was no longer found on the eastern part of East Falkland.
-He predicted that the animal would join the dodo among the extinct within "a very few years."
-It was hunted for its valuable fur, and the settlers, regarding the wolf as a threat to their sheep, poisoned it.
+However, at the time of his visit, the Falkland Islands wolf was already very rare on East Falkland, and its numbers were declining rapidly on West Falkland.
+By 1865, the Falkland Islands wolf was no longer found on the eastern part of East Falkland.
+Darwin predicted it would be extinct like the dodo within "a very few years."

+The Falkland Islands wolf was hunted for its valuable fur and settlers who regarded the wolf as a threat to their sheep poisoned it.
 However, the belief that Falkland Islands wolf was a threat to sheep was probably due to the sheep mistaking the Falkland Islands wolves for dogs (especially at night), and, in terror, the sheep ran into bogs and swamps, where they became lost.
-There were no forests for the animal to hide in, and it had no fear of humans; it was possible to lure the animal with a chunk of meat held in one hand, and kill it with a knife or stick held in the other.
+There were no forests for the animal to hide in, and it had no fear of humans; it was possible to lure the animal with a chunk of meat held in one hand, and kill it with a knife held in the other.
 However, it would defend itself occasionally if it needed to, as Admiral George Grey noted when they landed on West Falkland at Port Edgar on 17 December 1836:

 A live wolf was taken to London Zoo, England in 1868.
 Another "Antarctic wolf" arrived in 1870.
 Neither animal survived long.
 Only a dozen or so museum specimens exist today.

-In 1880, after the animal had become extinct, Thomas Huxley classified it as related to the coyote.
+In 1880, after Falkland Islands wolf had become extinct, Thomas Huxley classified it as related to the coyote.
 In 1914, Oldfield Thomas moved it to the genus Dusicyon, with the culpeo and other South American foxes.
 (These other canids have since been removed to Lycalopex.)

 Darwin's description

-Darwin writing about his 1834 visit to the Falklands in his Journal and Remarks (The Voyage of the Beagle) has the following to say of Canis antarcticus:
+Darwin, on his 1834 visit to the Falklands in his Journal and Remarks (The Voyage of the Beagle), wrote that the Canis antarcticus: